pecker-io/karate-grpc/README.md

 Because have started hello world server on `TestBase.java`, we not need to start it alone.

+## Real World Examples

+A set of real-life examples which includes `single rpc`, `client stream rpc`, `server stream rpc` and `bidi stream rpc` can be found here: [karate-grpc-demo](karate-grpc-demo)

 ## Getting Started

+karate-grpc requires Java 8 and then Maven to be installed, these also are karate and polyglot required.

 > karate-grpc only support Maven currently.

+### Maven

 You need to add the following `<dependencies>`: